Gravity standing on McAfee Knob

 Catawba Valley

 Looking below, we could see the valley, which was a nice view.
-But this wasn't the main attraction.
-That was the rock overhang, of course.
+Of course, the valley wasn't the main attraction.
+Everyone comes here because of the rock overhang.

 Gravity standing on McAfee Knob

-I said yesterday this was an icon of the trail.
+I said yesterday McAfee Knob was an icon of the trail.
 Now it had become an iconic moment of my hike.

 Standing there on that rock, enveloped by the sky, I felt moved, strengthened and empowered to finish this journey.

-On most any weekend day this place would be crawling with day hikers, but at first this morning it was just Stick and me.
-A few other hikers arrived a short time later, but no one photobombed us.
+On most any weekend day, this place would be crawling with day hikers.
+At first this morning, it just Stick and I were here.
+A few other hikers arrived a short time later, but no one photo-bombed us.

-As much as we would have liked to stay longer, we needed to keep walking because our goal for tonight was Daleville, where we planned to resupply and do our laundry.
+As much as we would have liked to stay longer, we needed to keep walking because our goal for tonight was Daleville.
+That's where we planned to resupply and do our laundry.

 View from McAfee Knob